petalofzion/NOC/NOC_v3.1.4.md

 ### Q14.10 — How do we **estimate Σ and empowerment** reliably (E‑2 / Lemma E), given MI estimation is hard?

 **Short answer.** We (i) use **relative** MI differences (pre‑/post‑ablation) which are more stable than absolutes; (ii) cross‑validate **MINE** and **InfoNCE** bounds with the same encoder, (iii) calibrate on **synthetic discrete** cases with exact MI, (iv) run permutation tests for spurious MI, and (v) report CIs via block bootstraps (Section **6**; review concern acknowledged).
+When action–state feedback complicates estimation we switch to **directed information**.

 ---